Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Observations

 All available ZTF public optical photometry of AT 2021lwx in ztf-$g$ and ztf-$r$ passbands was retrieved using the forced-photometry service \citep{IRSA539}.
 Point spread function (PSF)-fit photometry is performed on these difference images resulting in precise flux measurements \citep{Masci2019}.
 AT 2021lwx was also observed by the ATLAS survey in cyan and orange passbands.
 The data was retrieved from the ATLAS Forced Photometry server\footnote{https://fallingstar-data.com/forcedphot/}.
-All data points with negative fluxes are excluded from our analysis in both the bands.
-We retain only those measurements whose reduced chi-square PSF fit is between 0.5 and 5.
+All ATLAS data points with both positive and negative fluxes are included in our analysis.
+We filter and retain only those measurements whose reduced chi-square PSF fit is between 0.5 and 5.
 We stack measurements in bins of seven days in each ATLAS passband to clean and reduce the scatter in the data.

-All magnitudes are quoted in AB magnitude system.
+Two epochs of Swift - Ultraviolet Optical Telescope (UVOT; \citealt{Roming05}) photometry were acquired (PI Wang).
+UVOT data were reduced following standard standard prescriptions by \cite{Brown09}.
+A source region of 5$\arcsec$ was used for all filters.
+The background was estimated from a source-free region.
+We note that the proximity of a bright source in the $v$-band and $b$-band images leads to an increased background emission at the location of our transient of interest (and hence to a reduced sensitivity of these observations).All magnitudes are quoted in AB magnitude system.

-We adopt a distance \textit{D} $= 6.6$ Gpc and a distance modulus of $\mu = 44.09$ mag assuming a standard flat $\Lambda$CDM cosmology model with $H_{0} = 70 \: \text{km} \: \: \text{Mpc}^{-1}\: \text{s}^{-1}$ and $\Omega_{0} = 0.3$.
+From a spectroscopically measured redshift of \textit{z} = 0.995, we adopt a distance \textit{D} $= 6.6$ Gpc and a distance modulus of $\mu = 44.09$ mag assuming a standard flat $\Lambda$CDM cosmology model with $H_{0} = 70 \: \text{km} \: \: \text{Mpc}^{-1}\: \text{s}^{-1}$ and $\Omega_{0} = 0.3$.
 No host galaxy associated with AT 2021lwx is visible either in any ztf-$g$ or ztf-$r$ template images, or any band of archival Pan-STARRS images \citep[][Section \ref{sec:hostless}]{Flewelling2020PS}.
 Figure \ref{fig:barbie_field} shows the ZTF detection on December 16, 2020 and the corresponding field of AT 2021lwx.

 All ZTF forced photometry measurements in each passband were corrected for Milky Way extinction of $E( B -V)_{\text{MW}} = 0.12$ mag, calculated using \citet{Schlafly2011}.
 Figure \ref{fig:photometry} shows the optical photometry obtained in all available passbands from the ZTF and ATLAS all-sky surveys in the observed frame of reference.
 The rest frame light curves for AT 2021lwx were obtained after incorporating distance modulus, Milky Way reddening, time dilation and K-corrections.
 The observed phases were corrected by a factor of (1 + \textit{z}) and the absolute magnitudes were calculated using $\mu = 44.09$, in addition to the K-correction given by $-2.5 \text{log}\,(1 + \textit{z})$.
 We summarize the basic observational parameters of AT 2021lwx in Table 1.
 We show the optical light curves of AT 2021lwx from ZTF and ATLAS in their respective passbands in observed frame of reference in the left panel of Figure \ref{fig:photometry}.